-- Motivations for joining armed forces and groups linked to natural resources? - Potential areas of return and likely livelihoods options to identify potential natural resource sectors to support?
-Seasonality of these occupations and related migration patterns?
-Are there communal natural resources in question in the area of return?
-Will DDR participants have access to these? - The use of natural resources by the members of armed forces and groups to identify potential hot spots? - Possibility to employ job/vocational skills in natural resource management? - Economic activities already undertaken prior to joining or while with armed forces and groups in different natural resource sectors? - Interest to undertake economic activities in natural resource sectors?
+- Were the motivations for joining the armed forces or groups linked to natural resources? - What are the potential areas of return and likely livelihoods options within the natural resource sector? - What is the seasonality of these occupations and related migration patterns? - Are there communal natural resources in question in the area of return?
+Will DDR participants have access to these? - Where are natural resources used and/or exploited by members of armed forces and groups (to identify potential hot spots)? - Is it possible for members of armed forces and groups to employ their job/vocational skills in natural resource management? - What economic activities were undertaken prior to joining or while with armed forces and groups in different natural resource sectors? - Is there interest in undertaking economic activities in natural resource sectors?